 | Limit | Less smart than ChatGPT for complex tasks |

-| Best for | Existing Notion users who want AI inside their workspace |
+| Best for | Existing Notion users who want AI inside workspace |

 Mem.ai